-- 1. Using the Double-Take Console, delete the original job from the Manage Jobs page. - 2.
+- 1. Using the Double-Take Console, delete the original job from the Jobs page. - 2.
 Establish full server protection from your source to the original source hardware or new server.
-See Creating a full server job on page 145.
-In the console, specify your source (running on the original target hardware) on the Choose Source Server page, and specify your original source hardware or new server that you built or modified in step 1A or 1B above on the Select Target Server page.
-Select the same data for protection and use the options that you used when protecting the source initially, although you can select different settings for snapshots, compression, and so on. - 3.
+See Creating a full server job on page 148.
+Right-click your source (running on the original target hardware) on the Servers page and select Protect.
+Select the same data for protection and specify your original source hardware or new server that you built or modified in step 1A or 1B above on the Select Target Server page.
+Use the options that you used when protecting the source initially, although you can select different settings for snapshots, compression, and so on. - 3.
 Once you have established full server protection, data will be mirrored from the source (on the original target hardware) to the target (on the original source hardware or your new server).
 Replication will keep the target up-to-date with the changes end-users are continuing to make on the source.
 Monitor the progress of the job.
-See Managing and controlling full server jobs on page 170. - 4.
+See Managing and controlling full server jobs on page 172. - 4.
 Once the mirror is complete, determine when you want to perform failover.
 This will require downtime, typically between 15 and 30 minutes depending on LAN or WAN configurations and server processing capabilities. - 5.
 Using the Double-Take Console, perform failover using live data or a snapshot, as desired.
-See Failing over full server jobs on page 188. - 6.
+See Failing over full server jobs on page 191. - 6.
 Monitor the progress.
 After the target reboots, the target will no longer exist, since it will become the source.